 Research question and tasks

-Detection and segmentation of pneumothorax in chest x-rays.
+Detection of pneumothorax in chest x-rays.

 - Research previous work on segmentation of 2D medical images